usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 ### Facilitator Prompt: Pain Points & Opportunities

 Before we dive into research or interviews, we want to ground our teams in what we *already know* from the personas and scenarios.
 - Using the ESA Registry scenario and the starter problem statements, identify the most significant pain points users face in today’s process.
-Then, shift gears and look for opportunities—where could this registry have the most important positive impact?
+Then, shift gears and look for opportunities, where could this registry have the most important positive impact?
 - Consider pain from all angles: emotional stress, time burdens, a lack of trust, or unclear guidance.
-And think about opportunities beyond tech—this might be a chance to build dignity, fairness, or access into the system.
+And think about opportunities beyond tech, this might be a chance to build dignity, fairness, or access into the system.

 **Starter Problem Statement (Can be used as a whole or broken down for different teams):**
 - While multiple federal policies support the right to ESA accommodations, there is no unified digital infrastructure to support implementation.
 This disconnect leaves agencies and providers struggling to strike a balance between legal compliance, operational feasibility, and user experience.
 - The current process for verifying emotional support animals is fragmented, unclear, and lacks a centralized registry.
 This results in confusion for users, inconsistent verification for landlords and airlines, and an increase in fraud.
 A more effective process could enhance dignity, alleviate burden, and address legitimate needs.
-- People with legitimate emotional support needs—particularly veterans, low-income individuals, and those with mental health conditions—face inconsistent, confusing, and stigmatizing processes when seeking accommodations for their ESAs.
+- People with legitimate emotional support needs, particularly veterans, low-income individuals, and those with mental health conditions, face inconsistent, confusing, and stigmatizing processes when seeking accommodations for their ESAs.
 The lack of a centralized, accessible ESA registry disproportionately impacts those already marginalized by bureaucracy.
 - Emotional Support Animal Registry Personas

 **Alicia (she/her), 34, Veteran**